Skip to content

 Section titled “Lock release — duration and isolation level”

-• Instance locks under REPEATABLE READ / SERIALIZABLE — released at transaction end.
+• S instance locks under REPEATABLE READ / SERIALIZABLE — released at transaction end.
 Standard 2PL.

 • Class locks — released at transaction end regardless of isolation level (intention locks have to outlive their children).